Minor in Contemporary Clay

 Our Mission:

-The Contemporary Clay Minor will provide students the opportunity to explore several aspects of working in clay from the handmade to the mass produced, including utilitarian objects, unique sculptures, and installations utilizing the multiple.
-Students learn a combination of hand-building, potter’s wheel throwing, slip-casting, glazing, and firing techniques as well as new 3-D and 2-D printing methods.
-Environmental and financial sustainability will also be emphasized.
+The Contemporary Clay Minor provides students the opportunity to explore several aspects of working in clay from the handmade to the mass produced, including utilitarian objects, unique sculptures, and installations utilizing the multiple.
+Students learn a combination of hand-building, potter’s wheel throwing, slip-casting, glazing, and firing techniques as well as emerging digital technologies.
+Environmental and financial sustainability is also emphasized.

 Program Learning Outcomes: